Kibbie Dome: Basketball

+From January 1980 to February 1983, the Vandals won 43 consecutive home games.
+A Big Sky record attendance of 11,800 witnessed the streak end against Montana.

 The venue hosted three Big Sky Conference men's basketball tournaments (by winning the regular season title), in 1981, 1982, and 1993.
 (The Vandals departed the Big Sky for the Big West in 1996, then to the WAC in 2005 before returning its non-football sports to the Big Sky in 2014, and football in 2018.)

-In October 2021, Idaho opened the new Idaho Central Credit Union Arena, north of the Kibbie Dome, to house men's and women's basketball.
+In October 2021, Idaho opened the new Idaho Central Credit Union Arena, north of the west end of the Kibbie Dome, to house men's and women's basketball.
 The first game in the new arena was a men's exhibition against NAIA member Evergreen State on October 29.
 The first regular-season game was a men's game against Long Beach State, coached by Don Monson's son Dan, himself a former Vandals football player.

 Additions

 Since its enclosure in 1975, the Kibbie Dome has undergone several significant additions.
 The East End Addition was completed in the fall of 1982, providing the entire athletic department with locker rooms, offices, a weight room, athletic training facility, and equipment room.
 The formal dedication and open house for the $3.9 million addition was held in late October.
 Until the addition, the football and basketball teams, both Vandals and visitors, dressed in the Memorial Gym and made the lengthy walk (or run) west to the Kibbie Dome, often in rain or snow.
 This had been the practice for UI football for over 40 years, since the opening of Neale Stadium in 1937.
 Bill Kibbie also made a significant donation for this project in 1979.

 In April 2004, the facilities were again enhanced with the addition of the 8000 sqft Vandal Athletic Center, designed by Opsis Architecture, home to the Norm and Becky Iverson Speed and Strength Center; the renovation of the men's and women's basketball, football, and volleyball locker rooms, and the addition of a state-of-the-art hydrotherapy pool (ARC).